ces-truongvu/celery-rabbitmq-demo/README.md

 docker-compose up -d
 ```

+### Access flower

+Open browser and go to `http://localhost:5555` to access flower dashboard.

 ### Modify Worker

 After modify worker you need to restart the worker container, here is the command: